Pumpkin Soap Recipe

 Because I have several sensitive family members, I usually leave bars unscented or very lightly scented with natural ingredients only.
 If you want your soap to have a more detectable smell, you’ll need to greatly increase the amount of essential oils I list, keeping in mind that vanilla absolute will color your soap brown.

-I also recommend my ebook Natural Soap Making in order to learn more about the craft, how to color your soaps naturally, 25 of my favorite palm-free soap recipes and more!
+I also recommend my Handmade Natural Soaps eBook Collection in order to learn more about the craft, how to color your soaps naturally, lots of my favorite palm-free soap recipes, and more!

 The recipe is sized to fit a homemade wooden loaf mold, that my husband made for me.
 The inner dimensions are roughly: 8 inches long x 3.5 inches wide x 3.5 inches tall if you’d like to make your own.

 You can also use a silicone bread loaf pan.